zbeislerOSI/OCS-Docs/Documentation/DataViews/DefineaDataView/Field_Sets.md

 |--|--|--|

 There are three special parameters available for use in field labels:
-- `{GroupingFieldLabel}` - the value of the grouping field
 - `{IdentifyingValue}` - the value of the identifying field
 - `{FirstKey}` - the value of the first of the `"Keys"` specified on the field

 If a special parameter fails to resolve, it becomes an empty string, `""`.

 ### Source
 A field's [`.Source`](xref:DataView#fieldsource-enumeration) indicates where the field's values will come from, if applicable.
+A field of source type `FieldSource.NotApplicable` cannot be used as a data field.

 ### Keys
 In certain cases, a field may need to address data _within_ its data source, such as a particular Metadata value of a data item.
 This applies to the sources `Metadata`, `PropertyId`, and `PropertyName`.

 Multiple keys may be specified in the field's `.Keys`.
 This is a way to overcome differences in properties or metadata across data items.
 Keys are evaluated in order specified until a match is found, i.e. first-match-wins.

-For field sources that do not use keys (`FieldSource.None`, `FieldSource.Id` and `FieldSource.Name`), any keys specified are ignored.
+For field sources that do not use keys (`FieldSource.NotApplicable`, `FieldSource.Id` and `FieldSource.Name`), any keys specified are ignored.

 #### Special case: Tags
 The field source `FieldSource.Tags` is a special case due to the nature of tags.